TC Process (2 August 2007)

-(3) The names, electronic mail addresses, and membership affiliations of the three or more Eligible Persons proposing to create the discussion list.
+(3) The names, electronic mail addresses, and OASIS Organizational or Individual Membership affiliations of the three or more Eligible Persons proposing to create the discussion list.

 (4) The name of the discussion list leader.

-No later than 15 days following the submission, the OASIS TC Administrator shall provide these materials to the membership with a Call For Participation in a discussion list whose purpose is to propose the TC described in the application.
+No later than 15 days following the submission, the OASIS TC Administrator shall provide these materials to the OASIS Membership with a Call For Participation in a discussion list whose purpose is to propose the TC described in the application.

 Discussion on the list is restricted to evaluating the interest in proposing a new OASIS TC, and defining the proposal for one or more new OASIS TCs.
 The list of subscribers to the discussion list shall be available to all subscribers.
 The discussion list shall automatically close 90 days after the Call For Participation is issued.

 Any group of at least Minimum Membership shall be authorized to begin a TC by submitting to the OASIS TC Administrator the following items, written in English and provided in electronic form as plain text.
 No information other than these items may be included in the proposal.

 (1) The Charter of the TC, which includes only the following items: